 The CWAO undertakes to provide:

 - Advice and support to workers, individually or in groups

-- Mass education, mainly through community radio, and
+- Mass education, mainly through community radio and social media

 - Support to other advice offices, through the production of essential resources for worker advice.

-The organisation networks with other advice offices and support organisations, institutions such as the Commission for Conciliation, Mediation & Arbitration (CMMA), the Department of Labour (at national, provincial and local level) and Legal Aid South Africa.
+The organisation networks with other advice offices, as well as with support organisations such as Lawyers for Human Rights (LHR) and institutions such as the Commission for Conciliation, Mediation & Arbitration (CMMA) and the Department of Labour.

-The CWAO envisages involvement in campaigns and advocacy, in alliance with other advice offices and social justice organisations.
+The CWAO is involved in campaigns and advocacy, in alliance with other advice offices and social justice organisations.

-Through these activities the CWAO hopes to encourage and support the emergence of organisation among precarious workers.
+Through these activities the CWAO encourages and supports the emergence of organisation among precarious workers.